HydrologicEngineeringCenter/cwms-data-api-client-javascript/README.md

 ## Building CWMSjs from source

+- Clone this repository
-- Install openapi-generator-cli with:
+- Install dependencies with: `npm install`
-   `npm install -g @openapitools/openapi-generator-cli`
-   (This will grab the latest)

-### Run the following commands to build the project:

 - Run the generator with:
-  `npm run openapi`
-- Transpile the typescript
   `npm run build`

+All generated files (source, library, and docs) will be in `[repo]/cwmsjs`